jimjeffers/DTTG-Jekyll/_posts/2013-01-18-bite-sized-strategies-for-css.md

 title: "Bite-sized Strategies for CSS"
 published: true
 excerpt:
-  Breaking down selectors into bitesized morsels of functional goodness is key to front-end success!
+  Breaking down selectors into bite-sized morsels of functional goodness is key to front-end success!
 ---

 Practicing restraint with the complexity of CSS selectors is important to building a more maintainable project.
 Practicing restraint in the rules you write are equally important.
 It's really tempting to write specific selectors to query a specific set of elements and then pile on a stack of CSS rules.
 But doing so creates two problems: